MaciejDudziak/Bill_split_app/README.md

 <br>Andrew,John,70<br>
 Andrew,Mary,10<br>

-Where first person is the one who is in debt and makes transaction, second one is person who receives money and the third field is amount of money transferred
+Where first person is the one who is in debt and makes transaction, second one is person who receives money and the third field is the amount of money transferred